Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 #### Booby Trap

 The inside handle of the door has a wire looped around it, and the wire is connected to a flask of alchemist's fire hanging from the wagon's ceiling.
 When the door is opened, the flask falls and explodes, igniting one hundred more flasks of alchemist's fire that dangle from wires like ornaments along the wagon's interior walls.
-A creature within 30 feet of the wagon when it explodes must succeed on a DC 12 Constitution saving throw, taking 55 (`dice: 10d10|avg` (`10d10`)) fire damage on a failed save, or half as much damage on a successful one.
+A creature within 30 feet of the wagon when it explodes must succeed on a DC 12 Constitution saving throw, taking `dice: 10d10|avg` (`10d10`) fire damage on a failed save, or half as much damage on a successful one.
 Creatures inside the wagon or within 5 feet of it have disadvantage on the saving throw.
 The wagon is reduced to flinders by the explosion, and the contents of the wagon (see "Treasure" below) are destroyed as well.

 A character inside the wagon spots the trap automatically (no ability check required) and can disable it with a successful DC 10 Dexterity check.
 A failed attempt to disable the trap triggers it.